rust-lang/libc/.github/PULL_REQUEST_TEMPLATE.md

 - \[ ] If your PR increments version number, it must NOT contain any other changes (otherwise a release could be delayed)
 - \[ ] Make sure `ci/style.sh` passes
 - \[ ] `cd libc-test && cargo test`
   - (this might fail on your env due to environment difference between your env and CI.
-Ignore failures if you are not sure)
+Ignore local failures if you are not sure)

 Delete this line and everything above before opening your PR.